Article

 Some things I noticed

 I also noticed how accessible this actually is for developers.
 Being able to run this in the browser on a relatively "low-powered" machine like my laptop (in machine learning terms) is just amazing.
-I’m able to share a link to this static websites and let people play around with this and train models which is amazing!
+I’m able to share a link to this static website and let people play around with this and train models which is amazing!

 Finally, I noticed that this is a gateway into machine learning for me.
 It hits the right balance between having familiar concepts and being a bit out of my depth and wanting to learn about these techniques in this exciting field.
-Try one of these codelabs out.
+Try one of these Codelabs out.
 It might be a lot less daunting than you suspect.

 Cool demo, what are actual use cases?